-CCC investigations have disclosed many instances where employees have taken things from the public entity for their own use, to give to someone else, or to sell.
-Common excuses provided to investigators include: "it's not used anymore and was going to be dumped", "no-one was using it", or "there's plenty in stock and I didn't think anyone would miss one or two of them".
+Work undertaken by the CCC has identified many instances where employees have taken things from the public entity for their own use, to give to someone else, or to sell.
+Common excuses include: "it's not used anymore and was going to be dumped", "no-one was using it", or "there's plenty in stock and I didn't think anyone would miss one or two of them".